Pear and Frangipane Tart

 - 2 Anjou or Bartlett pears, peeled, quartered and cored

 Refrigerate or freeze the tart shell until firm, about 30 minutes.
-Meanwhile, position a rack in the lower third of an oven and preheat to 375°F.
+Meanwhile, position a rack in the lower third of an oven and preheat to 375°F (190°C).

-Line the pastry shell with aluminum foil or parchment paper and fill with pie weights or raw short-grain rice.
+Line the pastry shell with aluminum foil or parchment paper and fill with pie weights.
 Bake for 20 minutes, then lift an edge of the foil.
 If the dough looks wet, continue to bake, checking every 5 minutes, until the dough is pale gold, for a total baking time of 25 to 30 minutes.
 Transfer to a wire rack.
 Leave the oven temperature at 375°F and position a rack in the middle of the oven.

 Bake the tart until the filling is firm to the touch in the center and slightly golden, 40 to 45 minutes.
 Transfer to a wire rack to cool.